|

 A DEAD-LATCH is an inexpensive lock set which keeps the burglar from simply slipping your door open with a plastic credit card.
 This method of entry is common in many areas, but very easy to prevent.

+Auxiliary Deadbolt: 1" deadbolt, single cylinder with hardened cylinder guard, and thumb turn.
 For extra security, a single cylinder dead bolt lock, with one inch throw and case-hardened insert, is recommended for all exterior doors.
 If you have easily breakable glass within 40 inches of a deadbolt lock, it should be augmented with a stronger type of glass or plastic to provide adequate security.
+Most police departments do not recommend deadbolt locks for residential use.
+You may be adding additional security at the expense of personal safety with a double cylinder dead bolt.
+For example, you could lock yourself in and not be able to escape in case of fire or other emergency.

 The Rim Lock: 1" dead bolt lock which is installed on the inside surface of the door.
 It is less expensive than other typed of locks, but equally effective for security.